Hives (Urticaria & Angioedema)

 Hives are very common.
 Although annoying, hives usually resolve on their own over a period of weeks and are rarely medically serious.
-Some hives may be caused by allergies to such things as foods, medications, food colors, preservatives and insect stings, but in the majority of cases, no specific cause for them is ever found.
+Some hives may be caused by allergies to such things as foods, infections, medications, food colors, preservatives and insect stings, and contactants; but in the majority of cases, no specific cause for them is ever found.
 Although patients may find it frustrating not to know what has caused their hives, maneuvers like changing diet, soap, detergent, and makeup are rarely helpful in preventing hives unless there is an excellent temporal relationship.

 What are the different kinds of hives?